Project first announced

 Noise and vibration monitoring is occurring on site in line with the project’s Condition of Consent.

 The new Sydney Fish market is being constructed over water and requires over 400 piles to support the new building structure, wharfs and adjacent promenade.
-Marine piling is expected to continue until late 2022.
+Marine piling is expected to continue in 2023.
+The main building piles that will hold up the new structure were installed in 2022.
 The marine piling process is illustrated in the following diagrams (click to enlarge):

-A cofferdam has been built within Blackwattle Bay to create a dry space to safely carry out the work of the main structure of the new Sydney Fish Market.
+A cofferdam has been built within Blackwattle Bay.
+It creates a dry space to safely carry out the work of the main structure of the new Sydney Fish Market.

 The cofferdam is a swimming pool-type structure, built around the perimeter of the new building.

-Once completed, the cofferdam will be around 20,000 square meters (the size of about 4 football fields) in area.
+The cofferdam is around 20,000 square meters (the size of about 4 football fields) in area.

 The cofferdam is installed using Giken Japanese technology.
-The Giken is often referred to as the ‘silent piler’ because it is typically quieter than most of the typical construction activities occurring on site.
+The Giken is often referred to as the ‘silent piler’.
+It is typically quieter than most of the regular construction activities occurring on site.

-Sheets have been installed commencing from land, working out towards the water using a press-in method.
-Silent pilers utilise their own weight and reaction against already installed piles to push sheets into the ground to required depths.
+Sheets are installed using a press-in method.
+Silent pilers utilise their own weight and reaction against

 The draining of the cofferdam is an engineering feat and a major milestone for the project.
 It is one of the most exciting, unique, and highly technical elements of its construction.